SuleimanFarah/sunpy/Gsoc-2014-ideas.md

-* Requirements: Knowledge of the pandas and astropy libraries
+* Requirements: Knowledge of, or willingness to learn, the pandas and astropy libraries

 * Mentor: J. Ireland, A. R. Inglis, Stuart Mumford

-## spectrogram refactor

-* Description: TBA

-* Requirements: Some knowledge of...

-* Mentor: TBA

 ## Increase SunPy's Image processing capability, image alignment, rotation and warping.